Join us for a camp week in Costa Rica where we will explore the biology and conservation of neotropical species.

-This year we plan to follow the migration route of many of Hog Island's warblers and songbirds and head to Costa Rica.
-The trip will include trips to Volcan National Parque, La Selva Biological Station, and a night program at Tirimbina Biological Station.
-Arenal Lodge and Selva Verde Lodge will serve as our base camps as we partake in evening lectures by local bird guides and biologists and night hikes into the tropical forest.
+Join this joint American Birding Association and Hog Island Audubon Camp camp session heading to Costa Rica!
+This camp includes trips to La Selva Biological Station, La Paz Waterfall Gardens, Bogarin Nature Reserve, and a night program at Tirimbina Biological Station.
+Arenal Observatory Lodge and Selva Verde Lodge will serve as our base camps as we partake in evening lectures by local bird guides and biologists and night hikes into the tropical forest.
 Selva Verde is located 2 hours from San Jose and comprises 500 acres of rainforest.
-This trip is designed just like our Coastal Maine Bird Studies for Teens week on Hog Island, we will have day hikes and birding excursions and night lectures.
+Similar to our Mountains to Sea Birding for Teens week on Hog Island, campers will participate in hikes and birding excursions during the days and enjoy evening lectures.
+An emphasis will be placed on research efforts, conservation and biology of neotropical bird species.

 Selva Verde is home to more than 300 bird species and 120 mammal species.
 Some highlights of the biodiversity of this region include Great Green Macaws, Mantled Howler Monkeys, Keel-billed Toucans, Red-eyed Treefrogs, antbirds and many more.

-Price: $2,275 includes round-trip airfare from Miami to Costa Rica, all lodging, meals, and bird trips.
-Staff includes a Wilderness First Responder with over 14 years of experience working with youth of all ages and a local Costa Rican bird guide.
+Price of program: $2235, which includes round-trip airfare from Miami to Costa Rica, all lodging, meals, and bird trips.
+Staff includes an Audubon staff member that has Wilderness First Responder certification, plus over 15 years of experience working with youth of all ages, and is also a skilled birder from the American Birding Association and a local Costa Rican bird guide.

 Audubon Chapters and Bird Clubs, please contact us by email if you are considering sponsoring a teen, we do have special incentives.